stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 Calculate the sum/subtraction of two integers a and b, but you are not allowed to use the operator + and -.

+## Largest Number

+Given a list of non negative integers, arrange them such that they form the largest number.

+For example, given `[3, 30, 34, 5, 9]`, the largest formed number is `9534330`.

+Note: The result may be very large, so you need to return a string instead of an integer.

 ## Palindrome

 Determine whether an integer is a palindrome.
 Do this without extra space.